Ha0Tang/GestureGAN/README.md

 ## Code Structure

 - `train.py`, `test.py`: the entry point for training and testing.
-- `models/gesturegan_onecycle_model.py`, `models/gesturegan_twocycle_model.py`: creates the networks, and compute the losses
+- `models/gesturegan_onecycle_model.py`, `models/gesturegan_twocycle_model.py`: creates the networks, and compute the losses.
-- `models/networks/`: defines the architecture of all models for selectiongan
+- `models/networks/`: defines the architecture of all models for gesturegan.
 - `options/`: creates option lists using `argparse` package.
-More individuals are dynamically added in other files as well.
-Please see the section below.
 - `data/`: defines the class for loading images and controllable structures.

 ## Evaluation Code